 The compensation of the Board of Directors is regularly reviewed against prevalent market practice of other multinational industrial companies.
-In 2012, a thorough review had been conducted in order to determine the competitiveness of the Board compensation in terms of structure and overall level.
-For this purpose, a peer group of Swiss multinational companies of the industry sector listed on the Swiss Stock Exchange (SIX) had been selected for the benchmarking analysis.
-The peer group consists of Clariant, Geberit, Georg Fischer, LafargeHolcim, Lonza, Schindler, Sonova and Sulzer and is well-balanced in terms of market capitalization, revenue size and headcount.
-The compensation model of the Board of Directors has not changed since 2012, consequently, no further analysis was made since then.
+In 2018, a thorough review was conducted to determine the competitiveness of the Board compensation in terms of structure and quantum.
+For this purpose, a peer group of Swiss multinational companies of the industry sector listed on the SIX Swiss Exchange were selected for the benchmarking analysis.
+The peer group consists of ABB, Adecco, Barry Callebaut, Clariant, EMS-Chemie, Geberit, Givaudan, Kühne+Nagel, LafargeHolcim, Lindt, Lonza, Richemont, Schindler, SGS, Sonova, Straumann, Swatch, and Swisscom and is well balanced in terms of market capitalization, revenue size, and headcount.
+This analysis showed that the compensation system is broadly in line with prevalent market practice, however compensation levels are slightly below market.
+Consequently, the decision was made to increase the overall fee levels of the Board of Directors and to deliver a higher portion of compensation in blocked shares.

-Regarding the compensation of the Group Management, a benchmarking analysis is conducted every two years with the support of an independent consultant, Willis Towers Watson.
-The same peer group of companies has been chosen as for the review of compensation of the Board of Directors.
-Willis Towers Watson gathers the relevant benchmarking data through a so-called club survey and summarizes them in a report that serves as basis for the Nomination and Compensation Committee to analyze the compensation of the CEO and the Group Management and to set their target compensation levels.
-In 2016, such compensation benchmarking analysis was undertaken again.
-The policy of Sika is to target market median compensation for solid performance and to provide for compensation above median in case of strong performance.
+Regarding the compensation of Group Management, a benchmarking analysis is conducted every two years with the support of an independent consultant, Willis Towers Watson.
+The analysis was performed in 2018, again on the basis of the same peer group of companies as for the review of compensation of the Board of Directors, excluding EMS Chemie (no data available).
+Willis Towers Watson gathered the relevant benchmarking data and summarized them in a report that served as a basis for the Nomination and Compensation Committee to analyze the compensation of the CEO and Group Management, and to set their target compensation levels for 2019.
+Sika's policy is to target market median compensation for solid performance and to provide for compensation above the median in case of strong performance.